LeHoovy/RTS/README.md

 Right click: make a target location
 Space: spawn a unit at the mouse's position
 If a unit is spawned after creating a target, the unit will not move.

+Aight so I've decided flow field can work, but we gotta work on map creation so that we can implement any pathfinding Also Constrained Delaunay Triangulation may work for pathfinding instead of flowfield (just has to be baked when loading, I think its godot's default pathfinding system but idk)